Foxicution/NeuralNest/README.md

 ## License

-This project will be licensed under the MIT License.
-Details will be provided as the project matures.
+This project is licensed under the terms of the MIT License.
+For full license details, please see the `LICENSE` file in the project's root directory.